NetEng-Pro/netwk-pro-web/legal/TERMS.md

 ### 7. Governing Law and Jurisdiction

-Network Engineering Pro is an unincorporated nonprofit organization based in Arizona, United States.
+Network Pro is an unincorporated nonprofit organization based in Arizona, United States.
 Any legal action or dispute arising from these Terms and Conditions shall be resolved exclusively in the courts of Maricopa County, Arizona, or the U.S. District Court for the District of Arizona.
 These Terms and